In this explainer, we will learn how to evaluate numerical expressions involving absolute value.

 Example 2: Understanding What Numbers Have the Same Absolute Value

-Olivia says that two numbers can have the same absolute value, while Jennifer claims that one number can have two absolute values.
+Dina says that two numbers can have the same absolute value, while Engy claims that one number can have two absolute values.
 Who is right?

 We have seen something very important with the previous example: a number and its opposite have the same absolute value because they are the same distance from zero.
 And since a distance is always a nonnegative number, we can conclude that the absolute value of a positive number is the number itself, while the absolute value of a negative number is equal to its opposite.

 We are going to look now at questions to deepen our understanding of the meaning of absolute value.